prydin/lab-supply/README.md

 ## Disclaimer

-This supply has been built ant tested and does work.
+This supply has been built and tested and does work.
 However, I am a hobbyist doing this to learn.
 You are welcome to follow along, but keep the experimental status in mind and always exercise caution when dealing with electricity!